garretchristensen/BestPracticesManual/Manual.md

-as R and Python, we appreciate that many disciplines have long traditions of using proprietary software such as SAS and STATA, and learning a new programming language may be an undesirable additional task in researchers‚Äô busy lives.
+as R and Python, we appreciate that many disciplines have long traditions of using proprietary software such as SAS and STATA, and learning a new programming language may be an undesirable additional task in researchers' busy lives.
 That said, there are several general coding rules that all researchers should use when organizing and implementing their analysis.

-Write code, don‚Äôt work by hand.
+Write code, don't work by hand.
 By that we mean:

 -   Do not modify data by hand, such as with a spreadsheet.
-Which is to say, don‚Äôt use Excel.
+Which is to say, don't use Excel.

 -   Use neither the command line nor drop-down menus nor point-and-click options in statistical software.